 Did you know that many A-list Hollywood actors have acting coaches?
-While your cast may not have access to or be able to afford an acting coach — particularly if you’re not paying them — that doesn’t mean that you can’t be that coach for them.
+While your cast may not have access to or be able to afford an acting coach.
+Even if you’re not paying the actors yourself, that doesn’t mean that you shouldn’t know how to direct actors.

 First, have your actor map out his character arc throughout the script.
 Where is his character when the story begins and ends?
 What are the major turning points for that character?